Please submit your name and email to access this content

 The Maintenance Document must be recorded prior to final Grading Permit approval.
 If the final configuration of the stormwater system components or BMP differs from the original configuration proposed with the Grading Permit application, the Maintenance Document must be revised, finalized, and rerecorded.
 Failure to follow the Maintenance Document could result in enforcement action.
 Nothing in these regulations alters, amends, or negates requirements under existing detention pond agreements between the Metropolitan Government and property owners.

-The long-term maintenance plan within the Maintenance Document contains the inspection priorities and schedule for the stormwater system components and BMPs.
-The BMP owner is responsible for inspecting the stormwater system, including BMPs, according to the schedule and annually submitting completed inspection reports to MWS to document that inspections have been completed and necessary maintenance has been performed.
-MWS must be notified through the annual inspection process of any BMP ownership changes.
-Failure to file annual inspection reports and perform required BMP maintenance could result in enforcement action.
+The long-term maintenance plan within the Maintenance Document contains the inspection priorities and schedule for the stormwater system components and SCMs.
+The SCM owner is responsible for inspecting the stormwater system, including SCMs, according to the schedule and annually submitting a completed report summarizing inspections and maintenance performed on

 Metro has established a post-construction stormwater quality program that applies a consistent standard for pollutant removal, regardless of the type of development.
 This chapter describes the post-construction stormwater quality program and requirements including: